xpack/web-jekyll/pages/dev-tools/qemu-arm/options.md

 ---
-title: The xPack QEMU Arm command line options
+title: The GNU MCU Eclipse QEMU command line options
 permalink: /qemu-arm/options/

-summary: "The QEMU Arm command line options allow to start standalone graphical or non-graphical emulation sessions, or to run as a GBD server in connection to a GDB client."
+summary: "DEPRECATED: The  GNU MCU Eclipse QEMU command line options allow to start standalone graphical or non-graphical emulation sessions, or to run as a GBD server in connection to a GDB client."

 toc: true
 comments: true